-- Open your address book by clicking on the select GoTo Address Book in the top menu. - Choose File New Contact from the top menu bar and fill in the action form. - Click [OK] to create new entries in your address book.
+- Open your address book by clicking on the icon in your instant access bar or select GoTo Address Book in the top menu. - Choose File New Contact from the top menu bar and fill in the action form. - Click [OK] to create new entries in your address book.